Marine and Coastal Ecosystems: Marine Biodiversity

 Protect Marine and Restore Ecosystems

-By 2020, properly oversee and safeguard marine and waterfront environments to avoid critical unfriendly effects, including by reinforcing their versatility and making a move for their reclamation to accomplish solid and useful seas.
+Properly oversee and safeguard marine and waterfront environments by 2020 to avoid critical unfriendly effects.
+This includes reinforcing their versatility and advancing their reclamation to achieve solid and useful seas.

 -